zhengchangsulab/ProSampler/README.md

 -b	<background file path>
 	Name of the background file in FASTA format.

--d:      <Mumber of degenerate positions in a PSM>
+-d      <Mumber of degenerate positions in a PSM>

 -o	<prefix of output files>
 	Prefix name of the output files in three different formats, i.e.